 Our Work in Uganda

-SPOON is translating Uganda’s commitments into services that reach every child.
-SPOON is working alongside the government to train health workers who deliver care, building disability-inclusive nutrition into workforce training, and ensuring hospitals can screen for malnutrition, feeding difficulties, and developmental delays.
-Our work is led by SPOON's Uganda Nutrition Technical Officers, who bring expertise in nutrition, disability, and early child development.
+SPOON is translating Uganda’s commitments into services that reach every child they were written to protect.
+SPOON is working alongside the government to get training to health workers who deliver care, ensuring hospitals can screen for malnutrition, feeding difficulties, and developmental delays, and advocating for inclusive nutrition nationally.

 SPOON has worked in Uganda since 2018.
 The rates of child malnutrition and food insecurity there are among the highest in sub-Saharan Africa.
-With the Association of the Religious of Uganda, we began with targeted programs supporting children with disabilities living in institutions as ARU transitioned children to family care.
-That has since grown towards something more ambitious: the first national demonstration of a fully functioning, disability-inclusive nutrition system, connecting family homes to community health workers to clinics to hospitals to national policy.
+With the Association of the Religious of Uganda under the Catholic Care for Children Uganda program, we began with targeted programs supporting children with disabilities living in and transitioning out of institutions.
+That has since grown into something more ambitious: the first national demonstration of a fully functioning, disability-inclusive nutrition system, connecting family homes to community health workers to clinics to hospitals to national policy.

 Uganda is where the need is urgent, and the conditions are right to meet it.
 The government is committed to change, with strong health institutions and community partners ready to act.
+A national Technical Advisory Group of experts in nutrition, disability, and more is informing our approach and advocacy agenda.
 That combination of urgency, political will, and on-the-ground capacity is what makes national-scale transformation possible.
 Every step forward generates evidence that will show the world how to do this so every child thrives.

 Where We Work